-PRO FORMA EBITDA AND CORE NET PROFIT
+PRO FORMA EBITDA AND CORE NET INCOME

-Core Net Profit ("Core Net Profit") represents net profit after adding back non-cash transactions such as fair value losses (gains) on investment properties.
+Core Net Income ("Core Net Income") represents net profit after adding back non-cash transactions such as fair value losses (gains) on investment properties.
 Adjusted Earnings before interest, taxes, depreciation and amortization ("Adjusted EBITDA") represents net profit after adding finance costs, tax expense, depreciation and amortization, and straight lining of rental income.
-Core Net Profit and Adjusted EBITDA are not required by, and are not measures of performance or liquidity under, PFRS or any other generally accepted accounting principles.
-Investors should not consider Core Net Profit and Adjusted EBITDA selected in isolation or as alternatives to operating profit, or net profit as an indicator of the Company's operating performance, or the Company's cash flow from operating, investing, or financing activities as a measure of liquidity, or any other measures of performance under PFRS.
+Core Net Income and Adjusted EBITDA are not required by, and are not measures of performance or liquidity under, PFRS or any other generally accepted accounting principles.
+Investors should not consider Core Net Income and Adjusted EBITDA in isolation or as alternatives to operating income, or net income as an indicator of the Company's operating performance, or the Company's cash flow from operating, investing, or financing activities as a measure of liquidity, or any other measures of performance under PFRS.
 Because there are various Adjusted EBITDA calculation methods, the Company's implementation of Adjusted EBITDA may not be comparable to similarly titled measures used by other companies.
-The chart below sets out the Company's Core Net Profit and Adjusted EBITDA calculations for the periods noted:
+The chart below sets out the Company's Core Net Income and Adjusted EBITDA calculations for the periods noted:

 December 31, 2021 May 31, 2022

-Php '000s Php '000s
+Php Php

 Unaudited Unaudited

 NET PROFIT 412,614 109,004

 Add/(Less):

 Fair Value Gains (Losses)

 on Investment Properties (212,110) 79,910

-CORE NET PROFIT 200,504 188,914
+CORE NET INCOME 200,504 188,914

 Finance Costs 477 193